ACTI at EVALITA 2023: Overview of the Conspiracy Theory Identification Task: Data Collection

 \subsection{Annotation Process}

 The data collection process for our study on conspiratorial content in online channels involved several steps to ensure the accuracy and relevance of the collected data.
 One of the main challenges we encountered was the presence of non-conspiratorial content within the channels.
 While some comments discussed conspiratorial topics, others contained valid points or critiques regarding conspiratorial perspectives.
 Additionally, some comments were deemed meaningless and needed to be filtered out to maintain the integrity of the dataset.

-To address this, we employed two human annotators who were responsible for labeling the comments according to three categories: "Not Relevant," "Non-Conspiratorial," and "Conspiratorial."
-The "Not Relevant" label was assigned to comments that did not contribute to the discussion, while the "Non-Conspiratorial" label was used for comments that did not involve conspiratorial content.
-The "Conspiratorial" label indicated comments that contained or supported conspiratorial discussions.
-For the comments labeled as "Conspiratorial," we further categorized them into four subcategories: "Qanon", "Covid19", "Russia", and "Flat-Earth".
-These subcategories allowed us to analyze specific types of conspiracy theories in greater detail.
-The definitions of conspiratorial content that we utilized were based on established studies in the field, ensuring consistency and clarity in our classification process.
+To address this, we employed two human annotators who were responsible for labeling the comments according to three categories: ``Not Relevant,'' ``Non-Conspiratorial,'' and ``Conspiratorial.''
+The ``Not Relevant'' label was assigned to comments that did not contribute to the discussion, while the ``Non-Conspiratorial'' label was used for comments that did not involve conspiratorial content.
+The ``Conspiratorial'' label indicated comments that contained or supported conspiratorial discussions.
+For the comments labeled as ``Conspiratorial,'' we further categorized them into four subcategories: ``QAnon'', ``Covid19'', ``Russia'', and ``Flat-Earth''.
+These subcategories allowed us to analyze specific conspiracy theories in greater detail.
+The definitions of conspiratorial content are based on established studies in the field \cite{sunstein2009conspiracy, swami2011conspiracist}, ensuring consistency and clarity in our annotation process.

 To assess the agreement between the annotators, we calculated inter-annotator agreement rates using Cohen's $\kappa$ coefficient.
 The two annotators achieved high agreement levels, with a Cohen's $\kappa$ of 0.93 for the first task and 0.86 for the second task, demonstrating the reliability of the annotation process.
 To maintain data integrity, we excluded comments that did not receive the same classification from both annotators.
-Additionally, comments labeled as "Not Relevant" were discarded from the dataset to focus solely on relevant conspiratorial content.
-In total, our data collection process yielded $2,301$ comments for the first subtask and $1,110$ comments for the second subtask.
-By employing rigorous annotation procedures and ensuring inter-annotator agreement, we have curated a robust dataset that provides a solid foundation for our research on conspiratorial content in online discussions
+Additionally, comments labeled ``Not Relevant'' were discarded from the dataset to focus solely on relevant conspiratorial content.